 The West Block Southern Extension is a reasonably early example of sawtooth roof construction.
 The much taller gable roof sections are evidence of the use of hydraulic equipment, and especially a large gap riveter, in this area c1908.
 Remnant line shafting, bearings or motor mountings in the timber trusses provide evidence of past machinery layout.

 Building 67 Water Tower

-Building 67 is of historical and architectural significance to the state of Victoria.
 Built in 1888, it stored 100,000 gallons of water at high head, initially to supply fire fighting hydrants, and later the fire sprinkler system.